-So you want to see the Chichen Itza light show?
-Good choice.
-I went recently and it didn’t disappoint.
-But I decided to put together this post as it was impossible to find much reliable information on visiting one of the most famous landmarks in the world after dark.
-In the following blog post, I’m going to share everything you need to know to plan your visit to Chichen Itza at night.
+I recently saw a Chichen Itza Night Show, which didn’t disappoint!
+Since it was impossible to find reliable information about visiting one of the most famous landmarks in the world after dark, I decided to create this Chichen Itza Light Show guide.
+I’m sharing everything you need to know about planning your visit to Chichen Itza at night.

-p.s apoligies for the photos, they really don’t do it justice!
+P.S.
+Apologies for the photos, they really don’t do the Light Show Chichen Itza justice!

-Everything you need to know about the Chichen Itza light show
+Everything to Know About the Chichen Itza Night Show

-If you want to know when the best time to visit Chichen Itza is I can tell you without a doubt it’s a Sunday evening.
-Why?
-Because on a Sunday evening you can enter Chichen Itza at night for half price!
-That’s right on a Sunday evening the Chichen Itza entrance fee is just $225 MX (about $10 USD) if you go any other time the entrance fee is $550 MX (about $20 USD).
+The best time to visit Chichen Itza is Sunday evening because you can enter Chichen Itza at night for half price!
+On these nights, the Chichen Itza Night Show entrance fee is just $225 MX (about $10 USD)—any other time, it’s $550 MX (about $20 USD).

-You will need to book and pay for your tickets online before you go.
-You can book them in person, but I wouldn’t recommend it as you will get crap seats.
-We booked the day before and managed to get 3rd-row middle seats!
-To book tickets to Chichen Itza at night click here.
+You need to book and pay for Pyramid Sound and Light Show tickets online.
+While you can purchase them in person, I don’t recommend it as you’ll likely get bad seats.
+We got tickets the day before and snagged third-row middle seats!
+Click here to book tickets for Chichen Itza at night.

-So when planning your Chichen Itza excursion it’s worth keeping that in mind.
-Some people want to do the night time and also visit during the day.
-If that’s you, then I advise you to go on Sunday night, stay close by in one of the hotels (see below for recommendations) and then re-enter again in the morning.
-Keep in mind that you will have to pay twice if you do this, once in the evening and then again the next morning.
+When planning your Light Show Chichen Itza experience, remember that some like to visit during the day.
+If that’s you, I advise going on Sunday night, staying in a local hotel (see below for recommendations), and returning to Chichen Itza again in the morning.
+However, you will have to pay twice if you do this.

-The Chichen Itza light and sound show exceeded my expectations.
-Maybe that’s because I live here in Mexico and in general my expectations are pretty low for tourist activities.
-I love Mexico, but sometimes things can be poorly organized and frustrating for my European brain.
-Now don’t get me wrong, there was a lot of confusion entering the park and with the general organization (hence my writing this post) but the actual Chichen Itza light and sound show was awesome!
+The Chichen Itza Light show exceeded my expectations—this could be because I live in Mexico, and my expectations are generally low for tourist activities.
+While I love Mexico, things can sometimes be disorganized and frustrating for my European brain!
+Don’t get me wrong: there was a lot of confusion entering the park, but the Chichen Itza Pyramid Sound and Light Show was fantastic!

 Did You Get Travel Insurance Yet?

-Before the Chichen Itza night show begins you will have time to walk around the main area of the park.
-This was news to me as I hadn’t realized this was even possible.
-I thought we would just be watching the show.
+Before the Chichen Itza Night Show begins, you’ll have time to walk around the park’s central area.
+This was news to me, as I thought we would just be watching the show!

-- 8:30 pm – They will ask you to make your way to the designated seating area.
+- 8:30 p.m. – Begin making your way to the designated seating area.

-- 8:45 pm – The Chichen Itza night light show begins.
+- 8:45 p.m. – The Chichen Itza Pyramid Sound and Light Show begins.

 Please note this schedule is an hour early during the winter months.